 NIMBY has an incredible balancing act that it needs to get right ahead of itself, but if Nikki pulls it off this could very well be the first great satire about our country that’s been made in… decades?
 Ever?
 And even if it doesn’t fully work, at least there’ll be a lot to talk about.
 Whatever Nikki makes, it generates conversation and I’m 100% there for it.

 America is no longer a country for ordinary people, that’s what we’ve learned over the past two decades.
 It’s an inhospitable wasteland of capitalism, leaving behind those who were promised a dream and sold a nightmare.
-Based on the non-fiction book of the same name, NOMADLAND is directed by the hyper talented Chloé Zhao, who’s previous film THE RIDER is one of the best debuts in recent memory.
+Based on the non-fiction book of the same name, NOMADLAND is directed by the hyper-talented Chloé Zhao, whose previous film THE RIDER is one of the best debuts in recent memory.

 Starring the iconic Francis McDormand as a woman who has lost everything, and now travels the American West in her van, NOMADLAND looks to be a stark depiction of a country gone wrong, and the cost of rampant oligarchy in the modern era.